 Title, which is “Petition for Dissolution of Marriage (Divorce) with Children” or “Without Children,” as the case may be.

-When the Petition is filed, the court clerk will provide an official case number.
-A divorce Petition, and the other family law pleadings, is always filed with the county’s Superior Court.
-Except for the title (for example, “Petition,” “Motion,” “Notice of Hearing,” “Certificate of Service,” and the like), the caption remains the same throughout the case.
-Once the case is filed, the court must be notified of any change of address or contact information.
+When the Petition for divorce is filed, the court clerk will provide an official case number.
+A divorce Petition in Arizona, and the other family law pleadings, is always filed with the county’s Superior Court.
+Except for the title (for example, “Petition,” “Motion,” “Notice of Hearing,” “Certificate of Service,” and the like), the caption for your divorce remains the same throughout the case.
+Once the divorce case is filed, the court must be notified of any change of address or contact information.

 Petitioner provides detailed personal information about both parties: full names, addresses, dates of birth, Social Security Numbers, occupations, and the length of time that each party has been domiciled in Arizona.